 Below we present an infographic developed for use as a training tool.
 The collaboration between Research Ethics Boards and researchers will help better equip research communities in effectively and efficiently complying with new and incoming research data management requirements, including that of the Tri-Agency Research Data Management policy.

-These templates provide guidance that can be adapted to the research team's study and goals.
-These documents have been reviewed and revised through many processes including from legal and bioethical perspectives by lawyers from different jurisdictions in Canada, privacy and security professionals and patients and caregivers in Canada.
+These templates are being provided to the research community as a resource that can be adapted by the research team and their institutions study goals and privacy considerations.
+These documents have been reviewed and revised through many processes including input from legal and bioethical perspectives from different jurisdictions in Canada, privacy and security professionals, and patients and caregivers in Canada.

 Building Community to Support Data Sharing in Health Research Event